googleapis/google-cloud-cpp/google/cloud/bigtable/README.md

 ### v1.6.x - 2020-01

-* feat: build Chain filter from a range (#3303)
+* feat: new functions to create Chain and Interleave filters from ranges of Filter objects
-* feat: implement bigtable::Filter::InterleaveFromRange

 ### v1.5.x - 2019-12
 * feat: implement Bigtable sync vs. async benchmark (#3276)